ux-mark/recipes/README.md

 - The path should be relative to the scripts directory

 ### Managing Recipe Images
+- Images are now copied on-demand instead of automatically during the build process
 - To update recipe images from the external source directory:
   ```bash
   npm run copy-images